 Frankincense, also known as olibanum, is made from the resin of the Boswellia tree.
-It typically grows in the dry, mountainous regions of India, Africa and the Middle East.
+This tree typically grows in the dry, mountainous regions of India, Africa, and the Middle East.

-Frankincense has a woody, spicy smell and can be inhaled, absorbed through the skin, steeped into a tea or taken as a supplement.
+Frankincense has a woody, spicy smell and can be inhaled, absorbed through the skin, or taken as a supplement.

 Here are 5 science-backed benefits of frankincense — as well as 7 myths.

-Frankincense has anti-inflammatory effects that may help reduce joint inflammation caused by osteoarthritis and rheumatoid arthritis.
+Frankincense has anti-inflammatory effects that may help reduce joint inflammation caused by arthritis.

-In one recent review, frankincense was consistently more effective than a placebo at reducing pain and improving mobility (7).
+In one 2018 review, frankincense was consistently more effective than a placebo at reducing osteoarthritis pain and improving mobility (7).

-Frankincense’s anti-inflammatory effects may help reduce symptoms of osteoarthritis and rheumatoid arthritis.
-However more high-quality studies are needed to confirm these effects.
+Frankincense’s anti-inflammatory effects may help reduce symptoms of osteoarthritis and possibly rheumatoid arthritis.
+However, more high-quality studies are needed to confirm these effects.

 Frankincense’s anti-inflammatory properties may also help your gut function properly.

-This resin appears particularly effective at reducing symptoms of Crohn’s disease and ulcerative colitis, two inflammatory gut diseases.
+This resin appears particularly effective at reducing symptoms of ulcerative colitis, one of the main inflammatory gut conditions.

-However, most studies were small or poorly designed.
+However, most studies were small or not done in people.
 Therefore, more research is needed before strong conclusions can be made.

-Summary Frankincense may help reduce symptoms of Crohn’s and ulcerative colitis by reducing inflammation in your gut.
+Frankincense may help reduce symptoms of IBS and and ulcerative colitis by reducing inflammation in your gut.
 However, more research is needed.

 Traditional medicine has used frankincense to treat bronchitis and asthma for centuries.

-Research suggests that its compounds may prevent the production of leukotrienes, which cause your bronchial muscles to constrict in asthma (5).
+Research suggests that its compounds may prevent the production of leukotrienes, which cause the bronchial muscles to constrict in asthma (18).

-Lastly, when researchers gave people 200 mg of a supplement made from frankincense and the South Asian fruit bael (Aegle marmelos), they found that the supplement was more effective than a placebo at reducing asthma symptoms (17).
+Additionally, when researchers gave people 200 mg of a supplement made from frankincense and the South Asian fruit bael (Aegle marmelos), they found that the supplement was more effective than a placebo at reducing asthma symptoms (

-In one test-tube study, frankincense extract was effective against Aggregatibacter actinomycetemcomitans, a bacteria which causes aggressive gum disease (19).
+In one test-tube study, frankincense extract was effective against Aggregatibacter actinomycetemcomitans, a bacteria that causes aggressive gum disease (

-Summary Frankincense extract or powder may help fight gum disease and maintain oral health.
+Frankincense extract may help fight gum disease and maintain oral health.
 However, more studies are needed.

-A review of test-tube studies notes that boswellic acids may also prevent the formation of DNA in cancerous cells, which could help limit cancer growth (1).
+A research review notes that boswellic acids may also prevent the formation of DNA in cancerous cells, which could help limit cancer growth (

-One small study indicates that it may also help reduce side effects of cancer.
+It may also help reduce side effects of cancer treatment.

 However, more research in humans is needed.

 Compounds in frankincense may help kill cancer cells and prevent tumors from spreading.
-However, more human research is needed.
+However, more human research needs to be done.